centrica-engineering/muon/docs/component-guidance/cta.md

 ### Interactive states

-There are a number of states for the `cta` that provide feedback to the user when interacting with it.
+There are a number of states for the `muon-cta` that provide feedback to the user when interacting with it.

 These are: